 Under Texas law, employment defamation occurs when your employer tells other people false information regarding your employment.
 Often this happens when an employer terminates an employee and tells future potential employers false reasons for termination.
 Employers can disclose negative information about an employee (within limits) if the information is true.
 Defamation occurs when the information is false.

-Fort Worth and Dallas employers’ rights to report information about employees under Texas law
+Texas employers’ rights to report information about employees under Texas law

 An employer reports false information regarding a termination when it simply makes up information why the employment ended.
 False information spreads the employer conducts an incomplete investigation and repeats inaccurate information.
 Even if the employer truly believes the information is true at the time the employer can be liable if the investigation was negligently incomplete.
 This is why employers often do not offer other companies recommendations or reasons for termination.
-As a Dallas employment lawyer I get questions about this all the time.

 Employers have a defense when they spread information believed in good faith as true but turns out false.
 To defeat this defense, the employee must show the employer ignored information that would have proven the information false or intentionally spread information it knew to be false.
 Defeating this defense is a challenge and is why employment defamation cases are rarely brought to trial.
 Employers do not have to turn every stone.
 If the investigation extended reasonably then the employer usually prevails.